Wendy LogoWendy

 You have two options to run your Swift application:

-Option 1: Using Swift Directly
+Option 1: Run Locally with Swift

 swift run